DelphiWorlds/HowTo/Readme.md

 The Delphi Worlds Slack workspace has a channel (#kastri) devoted to discussing Kastri, however this channel can also be used to discuss How To topics.

+If you would like to join the Delphi Worlds Slack workspace, [please visit this self-invite link](https://slack.delphiworlds.com)

 ## License

 How To is licensed under MIT, and the license file is included in this folder.